 Bundi, with its traditional background and rich culture, is rightfully known as the land of Rajputs.
 The culture of Bundi is a collaboration of folk music and dance, the famous Bundi Utsav, traditional handicrafts of Rajasthani culture, and a shared history of bravery, royalty, and tranquil nature.

-Rani Ji Ki Baori (Queen’s Stepwell): It was built by Rani Nathavati Ji in 1699, who was the younger queen of Raja Anirudh Singh.
-This stepwell is 46 m deep with high arched gates and beautifully carved pillars.
+Rani Ji Ki Baori (Queen’s Stepwell): It was built by Rani Nathavati Ji 1699, who was the younger queen of Raja Anirudh Singh.
+This stepwell is 46 m deep with high-arched gates and beautifully carved pillars.
 This multi-storeyed stepwell is the largest in Bundi.
 Stone elephant statues facing each other are kept beautifully at its entrance.

 Dadbhai Kund: Dadbhai Kund is a great tourist attraction in Bundi, which is in the heart of the city.
 It is the largest Kund in Bundi.
 If you are an art lover, here you can witness the magnificent carvings on the staircases and experience Rajasthani heritage.

 Nagar Sagar Kund: The Nagar Sagar Kund is a twin stepwell.
 It is decorated with pristine sculptures over white sandstone, and the view from the top is mesmerizing.
 A place of historical importance, the Kund was a primary source of water during the famine.